of Campus Life

 Beth joined Student Involvement & Leadership in the fall of 2003 after serving as an Assistant Director of Career Services since the fall of 1999; she has also spent summers as Assistant Director to the Orientation program.
 In her current role, Beth oversees leadership development initiatives and provides support to UAlbany student organizations.
 She is also the Faculty Advisor to Five Quad Volunteer Ambulance Service.

 Beth has been recognized with the Student Association Outstanding Administrator Award (2007), Student Association Mentor Award (2006), and the Presidential Honors Society Sung Bok Kim Award (2004).
 In addition, in 2008, she was honored as a Distinguished Member of the National Society of Collegiate Scholars.
-Since January 2005, she has served as Faculty Secretary to the UAlbany Circle of Omicron Delta Kappa National Leadership Honor Society and is the recipient of The Eldridge W. Roark, Jr. Meritorious Service Award and the Robert L. Morlan Outstanding Faculty Secretary Award.
 Beth earned her bachelor's degree from SUNY Fredonia and her master's degree from the University of Hartford.
 Prior to joining the UAlbany family, she worked at the University of Connecticut and University of Hartford in counseling and health education capacities.
 Outside of the office, Beth is an avid downhill skiier.

 Associate Director for Programming

-Pamela Malatesta is responsible for the oversight of campus programming, including UAlbany’s Danes After Dark late-night programming initiative, serving as the University advisor to the Campus Programming Board, the Student Association Senate and the Student Association Programming Department, and coordinating the office's marketing and outreach.
-A member of the Student Success Assessment Council, Pamela assists the Director in the overall assessment of office initiatives, goals, and programs.
-Pamela came to the University in 2006 in the Office of the Vice President for Student Success after receiving her bachelor of arts in English literature from the University of Massachusetts Dartmouth.
+Pamela Malatesta is responsible for the oversight of campus programming, including UAlbany’s Campus Programming Board.
+The Campus Programming Board, or CPB, is a student run group from the Office of Student Involvement that provides the students of UAlbany with fun and diverse campus-wide events.
+Additionally, Pamela coordinates the office's marketing and outreach.
+She came to the University in 2006 in the Office of the Vice President for Student Success after receiving her bachelor of arts in English literature from the University of Massachusetts Dartmouth.
 She joined the Office of Student Involvement & Leadership in 2007 and in 2008 completed her master of arts degree in education administration and policy study at the University at Albany.
 Pamela holds memberships in Omicron Delta Kappa National Leadership Honor Society, National Association for Campus Activities, and NASPA - Student Affairs Administrators in Higher Education.

 Assistant Director for Student Organization Management